“The blackest month in all the year"

 1995 Near average temperatures (4.8C).
 It was very wet in the south: the wettest in the London area since 1943.
 Changeable.
 Major snowstorm around Leeds on the 25th, with 40cms of snow in three hours.

-1996 Extremely dull.
-Generally mild but cold easterlies in the last ten days; very mild in the north, cold in the southeast.
+1996 An extremely dull month.
+It was generally mild but there were cold easterlies in the last ten days; very mild in the north, cold in the southeast.
 Minima generally well above average.
 Wet in the southwest but very dry in the east, with frequent easterly and southeasterly winds.
 On the 8th it was wet and windy, with a gust of 75 mph recorded in the southwest.
 There was a great deal of fog around midmonth.
-Freezing rain and ice affected the south on the 23-24th; there were disruptions to power supplies in the Cardiff area.
+Notable freezing rain and ice affected the south on the 23-24th as a low moved slowly northwards; there were disruptions to power supplies in the Cardiff area, and many road accidents in the Birmingham region.
 There was snow in the southeast at the end of the month.
 It was particularly cold around the 25-28th, with some days having maxima beneath freezing.

 1997 The driest this century over England and Wales (18% of rainfall), following a dry December.
 On average there was less than 25 mm of rain in England and Wales - the last time this happened was 1880.
 The winter was dry enough to lead to fears of a water shortage.
 It was particularly dry in North Wales and the Northwest: Aberporth (Cardiganshire), Prestatyn (Flintshire), and Southport (Lancashire) saw just 3.0 mm of rain all month in total.
 It was very cold in the first ten days, nut then mild.
 21 cm of snow on the Channel Islands on the morning of January 2nd, but it soon melted.
 Average temperatures in Scotland, but cold in the south.
 The Thames was frozen at Marlow (Bucks) for the first time in 50 years.
 Some places in the south did not rise above -3C on the 1st and 2nd.
 The minimum was -15.0C at Shepshed (Leics.) on the 3rd, -12 at Benson (Oxford) on the 2nd, and maxima beneath freezing on the south coat.
 Kent was badly affected by snowstorms.
 The first 100 hours of the month in the south were a continual frost.
 Thaw on the 11th, as many places in the west reached 13C on the 11th as Atlantic air moved in, and Aberdeen reached 15C on the 13th.
 The month was cooler than average, but not excessively so (2.5) - although it was still the coldest for ten years!